Horizon Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Horizon Complete appears to be an above-average dry dog food.
+Judging by its ingredients alone, Horizon Complete Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Horizon Complete is a grain-based dry kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Horizon Complete is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4.5 stars.

 Those looking for a higher-rated grain-free kibble from the same company may wish to visit our review of Horizon Legacy Dog Food.